-If we or our existing shareholders, particularly certain of our directors or their affiliates or certain of our executive officers, sell a substantial number of our ordinary shares in the public market, the market price of our ordinary shares could decrease significantly.
+If we or our existing shareholders, our directors or their affiliates or certain of our executive officers, sell a substantial number of our ordinary shares in the public market, the market price of our ordinary shares could decrease significantly.
 The perception in the public market that we or our shareholders might sell our ordinary shares could also depress the market price of our ordinary shares and could impair our future ability to obtain capital, especially through an offering of equity securities.

 We have made significant offerings of our ordinary shares in the past and may do so again in the future.
 For example, on April 23, 2019, the SEC declared effective our shelf registration statement on Form F-3, which registered the resale of 11,240,127 shares that are subject to registration rights.
 All shares sold pursuant to an offering covered by that registration statement (or a subsequent shelf registration that we may file to replace it after it expires) will be freely transferable.
 See "ITEM 7.B.
 Related Party Transactions-Registration Rights Agreement."
-In September 2017, under our previous shelf registration statement on Form F-3, we completed an underwritten public offering of 5,037,664 of our ordinary shares.
+In February 2020, we entered into an Open Market Sales Agreement with Jefferies LLC to issue and sell our ordinary shares with gross sales proceeds of up to \$15 million, from time to time, through an at the market offering under which Jefferies LLC will act as our sales agent.
+As of the date hereof, we have not issued or sold any ordinary shares pursuant to the Open Market Sales Agreement.
 Sales by us or our shareholders of a substantial number of ordinary shares in the public market could cause the market price of our ordinary shares to decline or could impair our ability to raise capital through a future sale of, or pay for acquisitions using, our equity securities.

-In addition, as of February 15, 2020, 2,442,976 ordinary shares were subject to outstanding option and RSU awards granted to employees and office holders under our share incentive plans, including 1,753,804 ordinary shares issuable under currently exercisable share options and RSUs.
+In addition, as of March 15, 2022, 3,834,697 ordinary shares were subject to outstanding option and RSU awards granted to employees and office holders under our share incentive plans, including 2,534,103 ordinary shares issuable under currently exercisable share options and RSUs.
 On April 28, 2014, we filed a registration statement on Form S-8 registering the issuance of up to 3,032,742 ordinary shares issuable under our share incentive plans, which amount included 960,932 ordinary shares issuable upon the exercise of option awards previously granted under our 2003 Israeli Share Option Plan and 1,482,044 ordinary shares issuable under our 2014 Equity Incentive Plan.
-On January 1, 2015, 2018, 2019 and 2020, the shares available for issuance under our 2014 Equity Incentive Plan awards, respectively.
-As of February 15, 2020, 4,022,976 shares remained available for issuance under our share incentive plans, which amount includes 1,580,000 ordinary shares subject to outstanding awards.
+On January 1, 2016, 2018, 2019, 2020 and 2021, the shares available for issuance under our 2014 Equity Incentive Plan automatically increased by 431,006, 540,955, 543,577, 544,055 and 544,738 shares, respectively.
+As of March 15, 2022, 4,325,624 shares remained available for issuance under our share incentive plans, which amount includes 490,927 ordinary shares subject to outstanding awards.
 Shares included in such registration statement may be freely sold in the public market upon issuance, except for shares held by affiliates who have certain restrictions on their ability to sell.